-A survey of Mexican-American/Chicano literature and Latino literature of the diaspora including fiction, nonfiction, poetry and drama.
+Prerequisites: ENGL 1302.
+A survey of Mexican-American/Chicano literature and Latino literature of the diaspora including fiction, nonfiction, poetry and

-ENGR 1201 INTRODUCTION TO ENGINEERING (1-3) Credit: 2
+ENGR 1201 INTRODUCTION TO ENGINEERING

 Prerequisites: MATH 1314.
 An introduction to the engineering profession with emphasis on technical communication and team-based engineering design.